openshift-labs/cloud-native-katacoda/scenarios/manage-config/03-catalog-config.md

 Since you do want Spring Boot to discover the config maps inside the **coolstore** project, you need to grant permission to the Spring Boot service account to access the OpenShift REST API and find the config maps.
-However you have done this already in previous labs and no need to grant permission again.
+However you have done this already in previous scenarios and no need to grant permission again.

 > For the record, you can grant permission to the default service account in your project using this
 command: